 Our plan does offer a Point of Service (POS) option for certain services.
-All services obtained from out-of-network providers require prior authorization (except emergency services, supplemental dental services, supplemental eyeglasses or contact lenses, and urgently needed care or dialysis outside the plan's service area as described in the next section) and are subject to a \$500 deductible and fifty percent (50%) coinsurance.
+All services obtained from out-of-network providers require prior authorization (except emergency services, supplemental dental services, supplemental eyeglasses or contact lenses, supplemental hearing services, urgently needed care when the network is not available and dialysis outside the plan's service area) and are subject to a \$500 deductible and fifty percent (50%) coinsurance.
 The maximum plan benefit for out-of-network covered services is \$5,000.
 Once the plan has paid \$5,000 for benefits, you will pay 100% of all out-of-network services for the rest of the calendar year.
-The member is ultimately responsible for obtaining prior authorizations for all services performed by out-of-network providers.
+The member is ultimately responsible for obtaining prior authorization for all services performed by out-of-network providers.

 See the Benefits Chart in Chapter 4, Section 2.1 for detailed benefits which are covered under the POS option.